FHOOEAIST/MSBPMN/README.md

 }
 ```

-In addition to that the transformation was included as an operation into a [hapi-fhir](https://hapifhir.io/) server.
+In addition, the transformation was included as an operation into a [hapi-fhir](https://hapifhir.io/) server.
 You are able to run the server inside a docker container using the fhooeaist/msbpmn-docker image
 (https://hub.docker.com/r/fhooeaist/msbpmn) or building it yourself.